aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 5. Update the SentimentThresholdParameter and click Next
 6. Leave all other settings as default and submit the changes.

-You can also extend this guidance by using the Athena DynamoDB connector with QuickSight to visualise the conversation analysis results over time.
+You can also extend this guidance to use the analysis metrics and build BI dashboards to visualize and compare data over a period of time.

 ## Cleanup